DSimonne/gwaihir/README.md

 * p9_3.8_stable : optimised for BCDI, gwaihir and PyNX, stable version
 * p9.pynx-devel : fonctionne pour pynx, frequently updated : `source /sware/exp/pynx/devel.p9/bin/activate`
 * p9.pynx-gap : ?

+You are not allowed to modify these environments but you should link a kernel if you wish them in jupyter.

+To do so:
+* `source_p9`
+* `ipython kernel install --name "p9_gwaihir --user`

+# Clusters at SOLEIL

+## GRADES

+## SixS3